matrix-org/matrix-spec-proposals/proposals/3068-compliance-tiers-informational.md

 * Overly overcompliant: All required and optional parts are implemented, and with so many additional checks that a counterparty deviating in any manner cannot communicate in any manner.
 No extensions are allowed.
+* An implementation may be overcompliant in some aspects and undercompliant in others.
+This is not a non-compliance in itself.
 * Non-compliant: Anything else.

 These tiers apply to clients and servers equally.